 The undergraduate courses can be taken on campus in Hamilton or Tauranga.
-Postgraduate courses can be taken on campus in Hamilton or online as part of a Postgraduate Diploma in Psychology or the Masters in Applied Psychology in Behaviour Analysis.
+Postgraduate courses can be taken on campus in Hamilton or online as part of an Honours degree, a Postgraduate Diploma in Psychology, the Master of Professional Practice in Behaviour Analysis, or the Master of Applied Psychology in Behaviour Analysis.

-The Postgraduate Diploma in the Practice of Psychology in applied behaviour analysis is a postmasters or post-doctorate qualification that is designed to provide the requirements for registration as a psychologist in NZ, specialising in the application of behaviour analysis.
+The Postgraduate Diploma in the Practice of Psychology in applied behaviour analysis is a post-masters or post-doctorate qualification that is designed to provide the requirements for registration as a psychologist in NZ, specialising in the application of behaviour analysis.
 It provides the supervised practical experience required for registration as a Psychologist in NZ.